maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 <img width="600" alt="Indian Farmers' Protest Chart 1" src="Screenshot 2023-08-05 at 10.05.24 AM.png">

 The majority (about 40.7%) is unconcerned or neutral towards the Indian farmers' protests.
 About 34.9% are negatively geared toward it.
-The minority of tweets are supportive towards the movement.
+The minority of tweets are supportive of the movement.

 ---

-For the second function, I decided to look at a specific instance where on November 29th, "[the protesters announced that they would block five further points of entry into Delhi,](https://en.wikipedia.org/wiki/2020–2021_Indian_farmers%27_protest#Blocking_of_borders_and_roads)" according to Wikipedia.
+For the second function, I decided to look at a specific instance where, on November 29th, "[the protesters announced that they would block five further points of entry into Delhi,](https://en.wikipedia.org/wiki/2020–2021_Indian_farmers%27_protest#Blocking_of_borders_and_roads)" according to Wikipedia.
 Despite [overwhelming support for India's farmers](https://foreignpolicy.com/2021/11/28/farmers-protests-india-martyrs/), I was curious to see whether people would view this as a nuisance or support it.
 ```
 Public Sentiment between 2021-11-05 00:00:00+00:00 and 2021-11-21 00:00:00+00:00: